c2nes/gv/README.md

         Set (and install) the Go version for the current directory (i.e. update .goversion) -S version
-        Set (and install) the system Go version (i.e. update ~/sdk/system symlink) -h
+        Set (and install) the system Go version (i.e. update ~/sdk/system symlink) -c cmd
+        Run the given command instead of delegating based on $0 -h
         Show this usage information
 ```